by Rotageek on 19 April 2021

 What’s more is the challenge of accurately predicting customer demand to ensure the team is large enough to uphold excellent service, whilst not unnecessarily spending labour costs.
 To get this wrong can cost businesses up to 8% more in overstaffing.

-But with retail workforce management software, businesses can take the difficulty out of accurate scheduling.
+But with retail rota management software, businesses can take the difficulty out of accurate scheduling.
 The system uses complex data points to ensure the correct amount of staff are in one location at one time whilst automatic forecasting takes trends, events and footfall into account to predict accurate demand.
 This creates a rota that has a 12% improvement in accuracy of matching shifts to demand, whilst also factoring in the skills needed for an optimum team.

 “Thanks to Rotageek, planning the right number of people with the right skills and at the right time is no longer complicated and time consuming.
 The perfect integration with our HR & footfall traffic counting systems allows us now to build effective schedules for our retail teams in a matter of minutes.
 That’s an amazing win and a major step forward in making the business operations more efficient and productive"